ASFHyP3/hyp3-docs/docs/guides/insar_product_guide_template.md

 These delays are generally caused by differences in water vapor distribution from one image to the next.
 They often manifest as wobbly or sausage-shaped fringes, and can potentially mask the signal of a small earthquake.

 #### Stratified Delay
 This type of delay is driven mostly by pressure and temperature differences or gradients through the atmospheric column, and often correlates with topography.
 This atmospheric signature can be confused with movement caused by volcanic activity.
-If there are multiple volcanoes in an image and they all exhibit similar patterns, it is likely being driven by this type of atmospheric delay.
+If there are multiple volcanoes in an image, and they all exhibit similar patterns, the signal is likely being driven by this type of atmospheric delay.

 ### DEM Errors
 A DEM is used to remove topographic phase impacts, but if there are inaccuracies in the DEM, residual impacts of those errors can remain in the interferogram.